nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/adding_clusters.rst

 Create a callback for sensor activation and deactivation
 ********************************************************

-Handlers for the :c:struct:`SensorActivate` and :c:struct:`SensorDeactivate` events are now ready, but the events are not posted to the event queue.
+Handlers for the ``Sensor Activate`` and ``Sensor Deactivate`` tasks are now ready, but the tasks are not posted to the task queue.
 The sensor is supposed to be turned on and off remotely by changing the ``OnOff`` attribute of the On/off cluster, for example using the Matter controller.
-This means that we need to implement a callback function to post one of these events every time the ``OnOff`` attribute changes.
+This means that we need to implement a callback function to post one of these tasks every time the ``OnOff`` attribute changes.

 To implement the callback function, complete the following steps: